The calendar is packed with fun events during the summer in Virginia’s Blue Ridge.

 The RIDE Solutions Poker Ride is an awesome combination of bikes, drinks, and fun!
 The bicycle ride includes stops at great local bars & restaurants between the Grandin Village and Downtown Roanoke, where participants will have the chance to win prizes by collecting the best (or worst) 5 card poker hand.

 Attendees are encouraged to pre-register for the event and contribute with a $5 donation, which supports RIDE Solutions and its efforts to make the region more bike-friendly.

-10. Smith Mountain Lake Pirate Days - July 15-18
+12. Smith Mountain Lake Pirate Days | July 15-17

 Smith Mountain Lake